 Grit and oyster shells are essential for your chicken’s health and welfare.
 Adding these goodies to the feeding menu would indeed make a difference.
 Offer them to your flock and make them always accessible.
 While the two serve different purposes, both are necessary for your chicken’s long-term well-being!

-We hope this feeding guide helps you in some way!
+We hope this feeding guide helps you!
 Do you know how to feed chickens with grit and oyster shells?
 Share them with us through comments!